stalk-calvin/Java-Algorithms/src/main/java/org/calvin/BinarySearch/README.md

 int mid = first + (last-first)/2;
 ```

+## FindMinimumNumber.java

+Suppose a sorted array is rotated at some pivot unknown to you beforehand.

+(i.e., `0 1 2 4 5 6 7` might become `4 5 6 7 0 1 2`).

+Find the minimum element.

+The array may contain duplicates.

 ## FirstBadVersion.java

 Search first bad integer (chosen randomly) using binary search from given 0 to n.